samman375/stock-gains/README.md

 alias stock-gains="cd PATH_TO_LIBRARY && python3 gains.py && cd - >/dev/null"
 ```

-The program can then be run from subdirectory with:
+The program can then be run from any subdirectory with:
 ```sh
 stock-gains
 ```